FatmaAlaa28/AI-Based-Exam-Proctoring-System/README.md

 - Build and run the project:
 dotnet run
 The application will be accessible at http://localhost:5000 (or the port specified in your configuration).

-# Configuration
-appsettings.json: Configure the SQL Server connection string, API endpoints, and other settings.
-Environment Variables: Set up any required environment variables for sensitive data (e.g., API keys, admin credentials).
-CORS Settings: If the desktop application communicates with the admin side, ensure CORS is configured to allow requests from the desktop app's server URL.

 # Desktop Application (Student Side)
 The client-side desktop application, which performs real-time exam monitoring using AI, is implemented in Python and is hosted in a separate repository.
 This application uses: